Questions & Answers

 - Semiconductors, as a source of radiation and heat

-- Optics for determining the radiation characteristics
+- Optics, for determining the radiation characteristics

-- Submount/PCB for heat dissipation
+- Submount/circuit board for heat dissipation

 - Housing as a protective function

-- electrical interruption
+- Electrical interruption

-- bond wire detachment
+- Bond wire detachment

 - Bond wire detachment due to mechanical influences